 Price Volume Trend

-Price Volume Trend combines percentage price change and volume to confirm the strength of price trends or through divergences, warn of weak price moves.
+Price Volume Trend combines percentage price change and volume in an attempt to confirm the strength of price trends or through divergences, warn of weak price moves.
 Unlike other price-volume indicators, the Price Volume Trend takes into consideration the percentage increase or decrease in price, rather than just simply adding or subtracting volume based on whether the current price is higher than the previous day's price.
 How the formula is calculated is presented below:

 - On an up day, the volume is multiplied by the percentage price increase between the current close and the previous time-period's close.
 This value is then added to the previous day's Price Volume Trend value.